aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/3-s3-event-trigger.md

 --

 ### Step 3: Add API permission to lambda
-Go back to the lambda configuration page, scroll down until you see **Execution role** section.
+Go back to the lambda configuration page, click the Permission Tab, then you see **Execution role** section.
 Click on **View m2c-start-ingest-on-s3-event-role-blah-blah role** on the IAM console (note that your role name will be different).

 ![View lambda execution role](./images/lambda-execution-role.png)